daipeihust/daipeihust/README.md

 **daipeihust/daipeihust** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-- 🔭 I’m currently working on STEM Education
+- 🔭 I’m currently working on engineering of human being's souls
 - 🌱 I’m currently learning Python
 - 💬 Ask me about Anything
 - 📫 How to reach me: daipeihust@gmail.com